AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ## 3. Background <a name="Background"></a>

-Existing estimates of anthropogenic CO2 emissions are provided by several sources, including the Open-source Data Inventory for Anthropogenic CO2 [5], the Community Emissions Data System [6], the Emissions Database for Global Atmospheric Research (EDGAR) [7], the Global Carbon Grid [8], and the Global Gridded Daily CO2 Emissions Dataset (GRACED) [9].
+Existing estimates of anthropogenic CO2 emissions are provided by several sources, including the Open-source Data Inventory for Anthropogenic CO2 (Oda, Maksyutov, & Andres, 2018), the Community Emissions Data System (McDuffie et al., 2020), the Emissions Database for Global Atmospheric Research (EDGAR) (Janssens-Maenhout et al., 2019), the Global Carbon Grid (Tong et al., 2018), and the Global Gridded Daily CO2 Emissions Dataset (GRACED) (Dou et al., 2022).
 While GRACED data is updated near-monthly, most of the other key datasets have a production latency of a year or more.
 Furthermore, the highest resolution available across these datasets is 0.1 decimal degrees, which corresponds to approximately 11 km near the equator.
 Additionally, only a few of these models provide a breakdown of emissions into residential and commercial subsectors, or offer separate emissions estimates for individual greenhouse gases.

 ## 4. Data and Features Overview <a name="DataAndFeaturesOverview"></a>